-Exchange the lemon zest and juice for lime zest and juice in the basic recipe.
-Like lemon hollandaise, serve with any kind of seafood or fresh water fish and crustacean.
+- Exchange the lemon zest and juice for lime zest and juice in the basic recipe.
+Like lemon hollandaise, I served with any seafood or freshwater fish and crustacean.

-Add chopped basil to the finished hollandaise, perfect in spring with new season asparagus and a great sauce for vegetables.
+- Add chopped basil to the finished hollandaise, perfect in spring with new season asparagus and a great vegetable sauce.